-As of December 31, 2016, the Company's Compensation Committee consisted of five independent directors (Ms. Johnson, Messrs.
-Boyd and Mack, and Drs.
-Sohn and Nave).
+As of December 31, 2017, the Company's Compensation Committee consisted of five independent directors (Dr. Nave, Ms. Johnson, and Messrs.
+Mack, Latta, and Marshall).
 Dr. Nave serves as the Compensation Committee's Chairman.
-The Compensation Committee held six meetings in 2016.
-Following committee reassignments on March 31, 2017, Mr. Boyd and Dr. Sohn left the Compensation Committee and Messrs.
-Latta and Marshall were appointed.
+The Compensation Committee held six meetings in 2017.
 Each member of the Compensation Committee is also an outside director for purposes of Section 162(m) under the Internal Revenue Code of 1986, as amended ("Code"), and a non-employee director under the Section 16 of the Securities Exchange Act of 1934, as amended ("Exchange Act").